ajoh504/ajoh504.github.io/_posts/2023-04-01-sqlite-quick-quide-csharp.md

 Earlier today, I added a SQLite reference to a C# project.
 Since this is only my second time implementing a database in a coding project, I decided to put together a quick reference guide.

+Firstly, I need to give a shoutout to [Tigran's blog](https://web.archive.org/web/20190910153157/http://blog.tigrangasparian.com/2012/02/09/getting-started-with-sqlite-in-c-part-one/), which was a major resource I used to write this post.

 Note: The installation portion of this guide assumes the use of Visual Studio.

 ### Install SQLite In Visual Studio